 3. While we're talking about receipts, I will go ahead tell you that your receipt will also tell you when you have reached your limit on an item.
 Or if you haven't reached your limit yet, it will tell you how many more you can get before you do reach your limit.
 I think this feature actually comes in very handy because I don't always buy my limit of an item all at once, but sometimes I can't remember how many I have bought.
 I'd hate to buy my sixth item when the limit was 5 and not get any ECB's back.

-4.Last week I explained that you need to check the weekly circular to find the items that give back ECB's.
+4.In part one I explained that you need to check the weekly circular to find the items that give back ECB's.
 So that we didn't get in too deep all at once, I didn't tell you that there are also monthly ads as well.
 You can pick one of these up in the store on the shelf right next to the weekly ads.
 The monthly ads are full of items that give back ECB's.
 Many of those items are free after ECB's.
 There is a strategy for buying these items, though; don't just go in and buy up your limit on the first day of the month.
 I like to buy my free after ECB's items gradually throughout the month to use them to bring my total up so that I can use a $/$$ coupon ($4 off $20, $3 off $15, $2 off $10, etc.).
 This way I can buy the things that I need that do not give back ECB's.
 For example, if I need a gallon of milk, this is what I would do:

 Buy $16 of free after ECB stuff

 Use a $4/$20 coupon

 Total = $16 (or less if I used any coupons)(paid in previously earned ECB's of course)